vrandall66/front-end-submissions-public/1903/mod-2/gametime/antonio-hannah-ann.md

 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

+* I'm curious why the wheel spins on hover but doesn't really do anything?...
+* Hard to tell what to do next or when the players should act because the value of the wheel sticks on the screen even when the turn is "finished".
+It will still saw Bankrupt even though it has moved on to the next player.

 ### CSS/Sass Style